A step-by-step DIY tutorial on how to remodel stairs from carpet to wood, give your staircase a makeover by refinishing them.

 Once everything is vacuumed, wipe the stairs with a cloth (a microfiber cloth is excellent for this).

-Before applying any stain, make sure you read the instructions on the can and apply it accord to the instructions.
+Before applying any stain, make sure you read the instructions on the can and apply it according to the instructions.
 The stain we used was Kona by Rust-Oleum and Polyurethane by Rust-Oleum.

 With my stain, I would apply a coat and let sit for 5-10 minutes then wipe off with a cloth.

-TIP: Make sure you wipe off all extra stain.
+TIP: Make sure you wipe off all extra stain with a rag.

-MAKE sure you do one stair, skip one, then do another stair, this way you will have somewhere to sit.
+Always apply stain on one stair, skip one, then do another stair, so while you’re working, you will have somewhere to sit.

 I decided to do two coats of stains.

 Once you are finished staining the treads, let your stairs sit for at least 24 hours.
-So that means no walking on the stained stairs for at least 24 hours.
+That means no walking on the stained stairs for at least 24 hours.

-After you are ready to apply the Polyurethane, again follow the directions on your Polyurethane can.
+After the stain is dry, you are ready to apply the Polyurethane.
+Again, follow the directions on your Polyurethane can.

 TIP: Apply Polyurethane just like the stain, applying to one stair, skip one, then do another stair.

-Now that the stain is applied you can paint the stair risers.
-But first you will need to tape off all areas of the stained stairs, you can also cover the stair with paper.
+Now that the stain is applied, you can paint the stair risers.
+Before you start, tape off all areas of the stained stairs.
+You can also cover the stairs with paper.

-Take your primer and paint the risers, making sure you paint were stain might have gotten (including the walls).
+Take your primer and paint the risers, making sure you paint where stain might have rubbed off (including the walls).